SCons/scons/src/engine/SCons/Values/EnvironmentValues.md

 # TODO:
   * intern() strings we want to never be duplicated
   * use __missing__ method on dict'like objects to handle when key is not found.

+# Thoughts
+  * Ideally at the end of subst we end up with
+    *
+  * All subst logic ends up with either one or an array of
+    * arguments each of which is an array of tokens.
+  * Then subst() and subst_list() can process escaping (or not depending on mode) to construct final return value.
+    * Note that at this point the processing we should save the results of processing for all modes as most likely they'll all be used. (first for signature, then for running the process, then (possibly) for output).
+  * subst() can then "".join("".join(arg_tokens) for arg_tokens in args)
+  * subst_list() can then do equivalent to above but one for each command line.